leowu4ever/MkDocs-template-data-science/README.md

 ### Setup
 - pip install -r requirements.txt
 - Initialise mkdocs

-- Create regular pages
+- Home page
-  - just write like a normal markdown file
+   - If you want to re-use readme file
-- Create API pages
+- API page
-  - just reference to the module
+- Demo page
-- Organise the structure in the nav section in mkdocs.yml file
+   - Create a folder named notebooks inside the docs folder.
+Place the demo notebook in the notebooks folder.

 ### Deploy the doc